nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 ## Usage

-Double click any `.xrmid` file in instruments file browser.
+Go to `Tools - Renoise Simple Midi File Support - Select file` to load `.mid` or `.xrmid` file.
+Alternatively double-click a `.xrmid` file in instruments file browser.
 Currently selected track in currently selected pattern will be replaced with the notes from the file.

 ## Feedback